 Buying a Horsebox Checklist

-Using a bright torch, look underneath the horsebox and look for any visible signs for rust, rot or holes.
+Using a bright torch, look underneath the horsebox and look for any visible signs of rust, rot or holes.
 Also check the horse area for rust, especially around the joins where any panels meet.
 Rusty areas can be repaired but can be costly.
 Bear this in mind when negotiating with the seller.

 Check the top and bottom of the engine for any leaks.
 Some oil leaks may be superficial but crankshaft seals and be costly to repair